dejanu/devops_fundamentals/gitdemo/readme.md

 # add to stage aka create a blob
 git add <file_name>

-# list all objects (blobs, trees, commits) in the repo
+# list all objects (commits, trees, blobs) in the repo
 git rev-list --objects --all
 git log --oneline
 ```